 Item Name Description 1 Live view Provides a glimpse of all cameras inserted into your configuration.
 2 Playback Provides access to camera recordings.
 3 Search Provides access to the Alarm search panel.
-4 Device list All devices (cameras / video servers) that have been recruited into the configuration will be listed.
-5 View cell panel The video feeds from cameras will be placed into view cells.
-6 Storage Provides a glimpse of current storage usage.
-7 Notification System notifications including system events and alarm notifications.
-8 Login/Log out You can log out and log in again using another user role.
-You can switch to the original interface from here, too.
-9 Date & Time Displays date and time.
+4 Al Search Provides access to the Al metadata search panel.
+5 Device list All devices (cameras / video servers) that have been recruited into the configuration will be listed.
+6 Settings Provides access to system settings.
+7 View cell panel The video feeds from cameras will be placed into view cells.
+8 Storage Provides a glimpse of current storage usage.
+9 Notification System notifications including system events and alarm notifications.
+10 Login/Log out You can log out and log in again using another user role.
+11 Date & Time Displays date and time.
 You can click to enter the date and time setting page.
-10 Control & Display pane When a view cell is selected, the camera-specific control (such as PTZ) and display options will be available here.
-11 Shrink / Expand You can display or hide the side panes.
-12 Layout Provides functions to extend, rotate, and redo the layout.
-13 Rotation mode Click to enter the Rotation mode.
+12 Control & Display pane When a view cell is selected, the camera-specific control (such as PTZ) and display options will be available here.
+13 Shrink / Expand You can display or hide the side panes.
+14 Layout Provides functions to extend, rotate, and redo the layout.
+15 Rotation mode Click to enter the Rotation mode.

-ľ tem Name Description 14 Page changer Cick to move to the other layout page when your live views are distributed over many pages.
-15 Full screen Enters the full screen with only the live views.
+It em Name Description 16 Page changer Cick to move to the other layout page when your live views are distributed over many pages.
+17 Full screen Enters the full screen with only the live views.
+18 Camera add/ Add, edit, or remove connected cameras. edit